• Skip to primary navigation

 • In a separate, medium-sized bowl, whisk together flour, baking soda, baking powder, and salt.

-• Remove butter/sugar mixture from stand mixer and use a spatula to gradually fold in about ¼ of the flour mixture until just combined.
+• Use a spatula (not a mixer!) to gradually fold in about ¼ of the flour mixture until just combined.

 • Add about ¼ cup of the buttermilk and use spatula to fold in until just combined.

-• Continue to alternate until flour mixture and buttermilk are completely combined -- mix thoroughly but be sure not to over-mix or your cupcakes could end up dense and dry.
+• Continue to alternate until flour mixture and buttermilk are completely combined (I add the flour in 4 parts and the buttermilk in 3) — mix until batter is combined but be sure not to over-mix or your cupcakes could end up dense and dry.

-• Fill cupcake liners ⅔-¾ of the way full with batter (do not over-fill, if you have any leftover batter discard it) and bake on 350F (175C) for 17-18 minutes or until tops spring back when gently touched (the tops will be fairly flat, these do not puff up in the oven like muffins) and a toothpick inserted in the center comes out with a few moist crumbs or clean.
+• Fill cupcake liners ⅔-¾ of the way full with batter (do not over-fill, if you have any leftover batter discard it) and bake on 350F (175C) for 17-18 minutes or until tops spring back when gently touched and a toothpick inserted in the center comes out with a few moist crumbs or clean.

-• Allow cupcakes to cool completely in pans before frosting.
+• Allow cupcakes to cool in pans for 5 minutes before carefully removing to cooling rack to cool completely before frosting.

 Notes